 7. You usually have 40 days to return online orders.

-The T.J.Maxx online return policy gives most people 40 days to return their orders.
+The T.J.Maxx online return policy gives most people 40 days to return their online orders.
+And the 40 days starts the day you placed your order, not the day you received it.
 Depending on your order, though, you may be given more or less time.
 The only way to know your window for sure is to check your packing slip.

 TIP: Once you’re outside the return window, your refund will only be issued via store credit.
 Though you can still technically make a return.